protontypes/LibreSelery/README.md

 ### Continuous Funding

 LibreSelery is a tool to distribute funding in free and open source projects.
 With a new funding model, it offers transparent, automated and adaptable compensation of contributors.
 The aim is to replace the middleman in donation distribution as far as possible with a free and transparent algorithm.
+Unlike most other donation systems LibreSelery offers only a decentralized tool and no platform.

 [![Join the chat at https://gitter.im/protontypes/LibreSelery](https://badges.gitter.im/protontypes/LibreSelery.svg)](https://gitter.im/protontypes/LibreSelery?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Docker Pulls](https://img.shields.io/docker/pulls/protontypes/libreselery)](https://hub.docker.com/r/protontypes/libreselery/tags)